respasandin/iotSensorNetworkWithArduino-/README.md

 - Linux/MacOS/Windows PC
 - Sensors

-Before running the java program, make sure the Arduino and the docker image for the database are running
+Before running the java program, make sure the Arduino or Arduinos are running